 While the development of textual criticism is at least several centuries old, criticism of non-discursive modes of expressions (tables and diagrams), especially in the history of astronomy, remains uncharted.
-Building on the results of an ongoing research dedicated to tables, DISHAS/diagrams-Exploration will focus on diagrams as a visual heritage and vehicles for astronomical and mathematical arguments in the astral sciences.
-To this end, the project two main objectives are:
+Building on the results of an ongoing research dedicated to tables, DISHAS/diagrams-Exploration will focus on diagrams as visual heritage and vehicles for astronomical and mathematical arguments within the astral sciences.
+To this end, the project’s two main objectives are:

-- the development and implementation computer vision approaches to diagrams including primitive and text extraction, clustering, shape and colour analysis able to identify clues in astronomical diagrams meaningful for analysis and edition
+- the development and implementation of computer vision approaches to diagrams, including primitive and text extraction, clustering, shape and colour analysis, able to identify clues in astronomical diagrams that are meaningful for analysis and edition

-- addressing the variety of functions and circulation modes of diagrams in the history of astronomy by jointly analysing, on specific datasets, both their epistemic and documentary aspects in astral sciences.
+- addressing the variety of functions and circulation modes of diagrams in the history of astronomy, by jointly analysing, on specific datasets, their epistemic and documentary aspects in astral sciences.